ajaysimha/Telemetry/README.md

-# ansible_deploy_collectd_prometheus
+# ansible_deploy_telemetry
-Deploy collectd , collectd exporter and Prometheus for performance monitoring with ansible
+Deploy telemetry/monitoring server and client components and configure them with ansible
 # Deploying Performance monitoring and metrics gathering with Collectd and Prometheus
 Ansible playbooks to deploy collectd and prometheus based monitoring solution

-# Prerequisites
-See above list for Sensu
 # Package versions

 |Package                  |Version      |Ports                                       |